Public Boat Trips

 The Matthew that you see in Bristol today is a modern reconstruction of the original Matthew that John Cabot sailed to Newfoundland in 1497.

-A beautiful ship like The Matthew requires a lot of looking after to keep it in tip-top condition and able to sail.
+A beautiful ship like The Matthew requires a lot of looking after to keep it seaworthy and in tip-top condition.

 As The Matthew of Bristol Trust doesn’t receive any public or private funding, we rely hugely on the generosity of the general public to help us keep the ship afloat!

-All money raised by charity is used to maintain The Matthew so that you can continue to visit it, sail on it and learn about its rich history.
+All funds raised by the charity are used to maintain The Matthew so that you can continue to visit it, sail on it and learn about its rich history.

 Your support is appreciated.